-The garbage fire that is Peter Weber’s season of The Bachelor may not yet be over, but thankfully Bach Nation fans have *another* lead to look forward to.
+The garbage fire that was Peter Weber’s season of The Bachelor is thankfully over, and now, Bach Nation fans have a lead to *actually* look forward to.
 And it’s an exciting one.

 On March 2 the franchise revealed the series’ next Bachelorette: Clare Crawley!